dantrim/parquet-writer/README.rst

 (32-bit precision float) and ``uint32`` (32-bit unsigned integer), respectively.

-The basics of initializing a ``parquetwriter::Writer`` instance with the above layout, writing some values, and storing the output is below:
+The basics of initializing a ``parquetwriter::Writer`` instance with the above layout, writing some values to a single row, and storing the output is below:

 .. code:: cpp